-The DAC900 is available in SO-28 and TSSOP-28 packages.
+The DAC900 is available in a TSSOP-28 (PW) package.

 Please be aware that an important notice concerning availability, standard warranty, and use in critical applications of Texas Instruments semiconductor products and disclaimers thereto appears at the end of this data sheet.